xai-org/xai-sdk-python/README.md

 print(proto_object)
 ```

 Please note that you should rarely need to interact with the proto object directly, as the SDK is built to provide a more user-friendly interface to the data.
 Use this approach only when specific fields or data structures not exposed by the SDK are required for your application.
+If you find yourself needing to regularly access the proto object directly, please consider opening an issue so that we can improve the experience.

 ## Error Codes